-Besides that gold, a Global Entry membership includes TSA Pre✔️, makes you a “known traveler” which is basically the opposite of the no-fly list, and you even get a cute Global Entry membership card which you can use to prove your Identity to federal agents and to prove to airline employees that you can, in fact, take a decent photo that you’re actually allowed to smile in.
+Besides that, a Global Entry membership includes TSA Pre✔️, makes you a “known traveler” which is basically the opposite of the no-fly list, and you even get a cute Global Entry membership card which you can use to prove your identity to federal agents and to prove to airline employees that you can, in fact, take a decent photo that you’re actually allowed to smile in.

 To become a Global Entry member, you’ll need to create an online account, pay the application fee–$100 for a 5-year membership, wait to be approved, attend an in-person interview with your fancy new passport, and give up your fingerprints.

 The TSA Mobile Passport app is officially authorized by U.S. Customs and Border Protection and is another alternative to help you skip all the lines at customs–currently at 27 U.S. airports.
 Oh, and it’s free!
 Before I had Global Entry, this was my trusty go-to.